tc39/notes/meetings/2017-07/jul-27.md

 AWB: We miss having the long-term planning that we used to have.

-MS: YK wants to nominate DE.
+MLS: YK wants to nominate DE.
 Does he want to be nominated?
 He'd need to recuse himself from the technical discussions in which he's participating.

 IS: Has to be an ECMA member.
 Ordinary member is preferable, but some kind of member is mandatory.

 DE: I am not interested in being a candidate for chair.

-MS: Being chair is about being good at management.
+MLS: Being chair is about being good at management.

 YK: I was never notified that there was a search for a chair.